ardayrkmm/api_berasa/README.md

 ---

-## 🎯 Tujuan Pengembangan
+## 🎯 Development Objectives

-* Membangun sistem backend yang scalable untuk mendukung aplikasi mobile Berasa.
+* Build a scalable backend system to support the Berasa mobile application.
-* Memastikan keamanan data donatur dan penerima donasi.
+* Ensure data security for donors and donation recipients.
-* Mengimplementasikan REST API yang rapi sesuai standar industri.
+* Implement a clean, industry-standard REST API.

 ---

-## 📄 Lisensi
+## 📄 License

-Proyek ini dibuat untuk keperluan **edukasi dan pengembangan**.
-Penggunaan dan modifikasi diperbolehkan dengan mencantumkan sumber.
+This project was created for **educational and development** purposes.
+Use and modification are permitted with proper attribution.